ContributorSiri/lib-tests/README.md

 To maintain a great structure of the repo, we recommend you to check the following things before _pull request_:

 - Your exam papers or answers should in either `.md` (recommended), `.tex`, or `.pdf` (not recommended but OK) format.
+    - **IMPORTANT**: If you want to upload an exam answer, please clarify it in the name of the file (for instance, `2025_spring_midterm-answer.md`).
+If your answer is unofficial, please state it clearly in your file.
 - All the images should be added correctly in `./Images`.
 It should not appear in the subfolders of any course.
 - You may also change `README.md` to update course descriptions, instructors, and logistics in each year.
 We recommend you to write a `README.md` (refer to other `README` for the format) when adding a new course.
 - For cheatsheets, `.docx` (not recommended) and `.pdf` are also acceptable.
 We highly recommend you to check the following: